ansible/ansible/docsite/rst/community.rst

 -------------------------

 Ansible’s community welcomes users of all types, backgrounds, and skill levels.
-Please treat others as you expect to be treated, keep discussions positive, and avoid discrimination, profanity, allegations of Cthulhu worship, or engaging in controversial debates (except vi vs emacs is cool).
+Please treat others as you expect to be treated, keep discussions positive, and avoid discrimination of all kinds, profanity, allegations of Cthulhu worship, or engaging in controversial debates (except vi vs emacs is cool).

+The same expectations apply to community events as they do to online interactions.

 Posts to mailing lists  should remain focused around Ansible and IT automation.
 Abuse of these community guidelines will not be tolerated and may result in banning from community resources.